Last Updated: 8/21/23 | August 21, 2023

 Douglas Fears has always loved everything about trains, boats, and maps.
 After running a marathon on every continent and working as a computer consultant for 20 years, he moved to Kazakhstan and spent 8 years working in education and administration.
-He currently lives on the Black Sea and spends his time reading, mentoring young people, helping his wife teach English and writing funny travel stories for his blog Rails, Whales and Tales.
+He currently lives on the Black Sea and spends his time running, reading, mentoring young people, and writing funny travel stories for his blog Rails, Whales and Tales.

 Book Your Trip: Logistical Tips and Tricks

 Use Skyscanner to find a cheap flight.
 They are my favorite search engine because they search websites and airlines around the globe so you always know no stone is left unturned.

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.